ABMI/FentanylPatchPrevalence/README.md

 ## How to run the study
 1. Follow [these instructions](https://ohdsi.github.io/Hades/index.html) on how to set up the R environment on Windows.
-2. Launce `CERVELLOPrevalence.Rproj` in the study package folder.
+2. Launch `CERVELLOPrevalence.Rproj` in the study package folder.
 3. Use the following code to initiate the project:

 	```r